 Vibration White Finger (VWF) is a work related illness which is caused by using heavy duty power tools and machinery for several hours a day.
 The injury causes numbness, impaired movement and a white discolouration of the finger.
 Employers in the construction industry and other high risk industries are obliged to follow rigorous health and safety codes of conduct to protect employees from vibration white finger.
 If you developed VWF because your employer neglected to follow proper procedures to protect you from these injuries, you could be entitled to claim vibration white finger compensation.

-Legal Helpline works with a panel of expert personal injury solicitors that help claimants receive lost tip of finger compensation, and partial finger compensation amounts.
-Losing the tip of your finger, tip of your thumb or any other partial digit loss can have a serious effect on your dexterity and ongoing quality of life.
-If you are entitled to claim lost tip of a finger compensation, you could be entitled to claim a large lost tip of a finger amount.
+Legal Helpline works with a panel of expert personal injury solicitors that help claimants receive lost tip of finger compensation and partial finger compensation amounts.
+Losing the tip of your finger, tip of your thumb or any other partial digit loss can have a serious effect on your dexterity and quality of life.
+Finger injury compensation claims could garner large payouts, so please call today to learn more.

 If your repetitive strain injury was caused by negligence on the part of your employer, you could be entitled to claim compensation.
 However, if your injury has been partially caused by a hobby you engage with in your own time such as playing a musical instrument or embroidery, this may mean that you are partially liable for your injuries and will be entitled to less compensation.